mariusandra/pigeon-maps/README.md

-# fully-react-map
+# A Fully React Map!

 ![Demonstration](https://github.com/mariusandra/fully-react-map/blob/master/demonstration.gif?raw=true)

-## Demo

-See a demo here: https://mariusandra.github.io/fully-react-map/ (using maps from Wikimedia)
+Demo: https://mariusandra.github.io/fully-react-map/ (using maps from Wikimedia)

 ## What is it?